wikimedia-gadgets/twinkle/CONTRIBUTING.md

 If you'd like to help with Twinkle's development, wonderful!
 Anyone can contribute, and it's easy to get set up to do so.

 First, familiarize yourself with the code; most likely, the changes you want are to one of the [modules](./modules); you can also check out the [individual Gadget pages][twinkle_gadget] onwiki.
+If the changes are to the [Morebits library](./morebits.js), you can view the full docs at http://azatoth.github.io/twinkle or on the [GitHub Wiki](https://github.com/azatoth/twinkle/wiki/morebits).
 If you want to propose changes yourself, [fork the repository](https://help.github.com/articles/fork-a-repo/) to make sure you always have the latest versions.
 If you're new to GitHub or Git in general, you probably want to read [Getting started with GitHub](https://help.github.com/en/github/getting-started-with-github) first.

 Once you've got a local fork up and running, commit your changes!